Chart Color Schemes

 Despite maintaining a low unemployment rate of 3.7%, Castlecrag has experienced recent job losses, resulting in a below average employment performance ranking when compared nationally

-Castlecrag has an educated workforce with notable representation in the technology sector.
-Its unemployment rate is 3.7%, as per AreaSearch's statistical area data aggregation.
+Castlecrag has a highly educated workforce with a notable representation in the technology sector.
+Its unemployment rate is 3.7%, according to AreaSearch's aggregation of statistical area data.
+As of September 2025, 1,551 residents are employed, with an unemployment rate of 0.5% below Greater Sydney's rate of 4.2%.

-However, construction employs only 4.8% of local workers, below Greater Sydney's 8.6%.
-The area appears to have limited local employment opportunities, indicated by Census data comparing working population and resident population.
-Between September 2024 and September 2025, Castlecrag's labour force remained stable while employment declined by 0.5%, raising the unemployment rate by 0.5 percentage points.
-In contrast, Greater Sydney saw employment rise by 2.1% and a labour force growth of 2.4%.
-State-level data to 25-Nov-25 shows NSW employment contracted by 0.03%, with an unemployment rate of 3.9%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's projections forecast national employment growth of 6.6% over five years and 13.7% over ten years, but these vary significantly between sectors.
-Applying these projections to Castlecrag's employment mix suggests local employment could increase by 8.0% over five years and 15.6% over ten years.
+Conversely, construction employs only 4.8% of local workers, below Greater Sydney's 8.6%.
+The area appears to offer limited local employment opportunities, as shown by the ratio of Census working population to resident population.
+Between September 2024 and September 2025, Castlecrag's labour force decreased by 0.1%, with employment declining by 0.6%, resulting in an unemployment rate rise of 0.5 percentage points.
+This contrasts with Greater Sydney, where employment rose by 2.1% and the labour force grew by 2.4%, leading to a 0.2 percentage point increase in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Castlecrag's employment mix indicates potential local employment growth of 8.0% over five years and 15.6% over ten years, although these are simple extrapolations for illustrative purposes and do not account for localised population projections.

 Frequently Asked Questions - Employment